These Galleries Show No More Than 10% Women Artists Or None At All

-This poster comes from the Guerrilla Girls’ Portfolio Compleat, a set of 109 posters, books, videos, and ephemera created between 1985 and 2016, representing over thirty years of the group’s activity.
+This poster and sticker come from the Guerrilla Girls’ Portfolio Compleat, a set of 109 posters, books, videos, and ephemera created between 1985 and 2016, representing over thirty years of the group’s activity.

 Founded in 1985, the Guerrilla Girls are an anonymous collective of women artists who create protest art to expose gender- and race-based discrimination in the art world and broader cultural sphere.
 Wearing gorilla masks and drawing on tactics of guerrilla warfare and marketing, the group formed in response to the Museum of Modern Art’s 1984 exhibition An International Survey of Painting and Sculpture.
 The exhibition included works by 165 artists, only thirteen of whom were women and none of whom were people of color.
 During public appearances, group members maintain their anonymity and raise the profiles of deceased women artists by adopting pseudonyms such as Käthe Kollwitz, Gertrude Stein, and Frida Kahlo.
 Calling themselves the “conscience of the art world,” the Guerrilla Girls continue to decry museums, galleries, private collectors, and even Hollywood for failures of inclusion and representation.